Want to Exchange Your Job? How to Change Careers From Retail to IT

 Whether you work at the register, in the warehouse, in loss prevention, on the sales floor or as a merchandiser, your skills in retail can transfer well into an information technology career.

 Let's compare two entry-level IT jobs for you to see what sort of work and life you can expect with a change to information technology.
-According to the U.S. Bureau of Labor Statistics, a job as a help desk technician is expected to grow by 12 percent between 2014 and 2024, while a position as a computer support analyst is to grow by 10 percent.
+According to the U.S. Bureau of Labor Statistics, job roles as a help desk technician and computer support analyst are expected to grow by 6% between 2021 and 2031.

 |Help Desk Technician||Computer Support Analyst|